BeRoot00/Collection_of_scripts/README.md

 - The socket module available
 - The vuln_banners.txt file with a list of known vulnerabilities

+### web_perf.py

+This code analyzes the response time of a web server by sending multiple requests and measuring the duration of each request.
+It also generates a histogram of the durations to visualize the distribution.

+Prerequisites
+- Python 3.x
+- Required packages: schedule, requests, matplotlib, numpy

+### file_deduplication.py
+This is a Python script that performs file deduplication.
+It reads a file, removes duplicate lines, and writes the result to a new file.

 ## Contribution

 Contributions are welcome!
 If you want to improve these scripts, fix any issues, or add new features, feel free to submit a pull request.
 Please provide a clear description of your changes and make sure to test any modified scripts before submitting your contribution.